bradhackinen/bradhackinen.github.io/_pages/contact.md

 I can be reached at <bradhackinen@gmail.com>

-I will be at the CEEE and ASSA meetings for interviews.
+I will be available for interviews at the 2018 CEEE and at the 2019 AEA/ASSA meetings.